-Digital marketing research, Emarketer, predicted on 2018 the smartphone active users in Indonesia will reach more that 100 million people In that much, Indonesia would be the forth lagerst active smartphone users in the world below China, India, and United States.
+Digital marketing research, Emarketer, predicted on 2018 the smartphone active users in Indonesia will reach more that 100 million people In that much, Indonesian People would be the forth lagerst active smartphone users in the world below China, India, and United States.
 Ironically, even though interest in reading books is low, wearesocial data on January 2017 revealed that Indonesians can stare at the gadget screen for about 9 hours a day.

 This report is based on the research results of Semiocast, an independent institution in Paris.
 Jakarta residents recorded the most fussy about pouring their feeling on Twitter more than 10 million tweets every day.
 In second world ranking of the most active cities on Twitter is Tokyo.
 Following under Sakura country, people in London, New York and Sao Paulo also share stories.
 Bandung also ranked of the most active cities on Twitter in sixth position.

 Once they get information on the gadget screen, they immediately like and share.
 Though the information is not necessarily true, provocation and divisive NKRI.
 WE ARE IN THE POST-TRUTH ERA.
 Through gadgets there is indeed a lot of factual information.
 Unfortunately the information they get is also not from reliable media, but from social media which is more filled with opinions, not facts.
-On the contrary, they even believe in fake news portals and hoax spreader accounts.
+On the contrary, Indonesian People even believe in fake news portals and hoax spreader accounts.
 Reuters Institute said, the biggest gap now is the public trust in the media fake news versus a valid media

 That was the fact., measrued by Alexa.com, some media fake news can defeat mainstream media like Antaranews and Tempo.co.
 Why was it so?
 Welcome to the Post-Thruth Era, guys.
 Post-truth definition is ‘relates to or refers to circumstances where objective facts are less influential in the formation of public opinion than personal emotions and beliefs.
 In the Post-Truth era, people no longer look for truth and facts but rather affirmations and confirmations and support for their beliefs.
 So even though many opinion sites are biased, attacking and tendentious in one group, they can capture the hearts and feelings of readers with the story-telling they made.

 The truth is not important anymore, more over the credibility from media’s name.
-Indonesian who lazy in reading and fussy were not willing to look for the truth.
+Indonesian People who lazy in reading and fussy were not willing to look for the truth.
 When the mainstream media actually opposes the facts with the opinion media, the public instead turns to distrust of the big-name media.
 So it is not only social media that contains hoaxes but also fake news media that spread polarized opinion. #KROSCEK COLABORATION PROJECT.
 Then how do PR practitioners deal with this phenomenon?

 The effective way is to build media literacy and bridge the polarization.
 The Ministry of Communication and Information must be firm to label the site/article as a hoax with clear criteria and procedures.
 In addition, we must also counter credible narratives of hoaxes/misleading opinions.
 The paradigm that people who criticize the government as haters must also be changed.
 Engagement in social media must be more protective rather than beat each other. @_TNIAU can become a role model of a pattern of government communication that protects on social media.
 Finally, the community needs an independent entity to conduct a crosscheck to look for reports or ask questions about possible hoax information.

 Mr. Ahmad Heryawan as known as Mr. Aher West Java governor about Tabayun Jurnalism and Ms. Niken Widiastuti as General Director IKP The Ministry of Communication and Information about how the government has tried so hard to turn off the portals and hoax accounts, I who was the last speaker tried to summarize these great speakers with an initiation of the #KROSCEK project. #KROSCEK is a collaborative project between PR Indonesia and Indonesian Journalists supported by the RI Ministry of Communication and Information.